Paris: Cinema

 The movie industry was born in Paris when Auguste and Louis Lumière projected the first motion picture for a paying audience at the Grand Café on 28 December 1895.
 Many of Paris's concert/dance halls were transformed into cinemas when the media became popular beginning in the 1930s.
 Paris's largest cinema room today is in the Grand Rex theatre with 2,700 seats.
 Big multiplex cinemas have been built since the 1990s.
 UGC Ciné Cité Les Halles, with 27 screens, MK2 Bibliothèque with 20 screens, and UGC Ciné Cité Bercy with 18 screens are among the largest.

 Parisians tend to share the same movie-going trends as many of the world's global cities, with cinemas primarily dominated by Hollywood-generated film entertainment.
 French cinema comes a close second, with major directors (réalisateurs) such as Claude Lelouch, Jean-Luc Godard, and Luc Besson, and the more slapstick/popular genre with director Claude Zidi as an example.
-European and Asian films are also widely shown and appreciated.